OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_kvm.rst

 Next Steps
 ==========

+After reaching this point, if you created a KVM node, you can follow the Running Virtual Machines section in the :ref:`Usage Basica Guide <usage_basics>`.

-We recommend following the :ref:`Operations Guide <operation_basics>` from Quick Start after finishing this guide to add computing power to your shiny new OpenNebula cloud.
+If you want to try out instead OpenNebula public resource infrastructure provisioning or the Kubernestes engine, we recommend following the :ref:`Operations Guide <operation_basics>` from Quick Start after finishing this guide to add computing power to your shiny new OpenNebula cloud.